 Here’s a quick look at the five main zones:

 Interval training alternates between high and low intensity—and your heart rate zones guide exactly when to push and when to recover.
+High-intensity intervals: Aim for Zone 4 or 5 to challenge your limits.

 Recovery intervals: Drop back to Zone 2 or 3 to catch your breath and prepare for the next round.